saku-kaarakainen/iceye-home-work/README.md

 ### Justifications
 #### Why DDD?
  - It keeps code clean and makes app scale easier.
 It's not perfect, and even a bit overkill for small application like this, but the purpose is to demonstrate my abilities to use DDD.

+ #### Why configs are stored in json?
+  - There is built in support for JSON, so with that I did not need to use external libraries.

  #### Why no database?
   - I did not see any justification to add a DB.
 The configurations could have stored in DB.
 However they are needed to store in the repo in order to run the app.
 Even with the DB you would have needed to seed the DB.
 Therefore, for this version DB is not needed.
 It could be added on version 2.